sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 above to general property accesses.
 The element types are stored are treated as a special property for each type, so applying this logic to property reads is simple.
-Alas, this has no effect on performance due to an eccentricity of how arrays special cased by the type inferencer.
-Arrays are typed based on the types of there elements, while other types are simply identified by their class.
+Alas, this has no observable effect on performance due to an eccentricity of how arrays special cased by the type inferencer: arrays are typed based on the types of there elements, while other types are simply identified by their class.

-So, arrays really have types like `Array<Double>` or `Array<String>`, whereas all instances of my special array type `MyArray` will have type `MyArray` irrespective of the elements therein.
+In SpiderMonkey's type inferencer, arrays really have types like `Array<Double>` or `Array<String>`, whereas all instances of my special array type `MyArray` will have type `MyArray` irrespective of the elements therein.
 This means the type inferencer cannot determine whether some expression always produces a `MyArray` containing integers.
 This coarseness ensures that the number of types in a program stays small, but